 In 1971, the first academic year, 27 courses were offered with 1,068 students attending (duplicated headcount).
-The District now offers a wide variety of degrees and certifications for vocational and university transfer purposes for approximately 8,000 students.
+The District now offers a wide variety of degrees and certifications for vocational and university transfer purposes for approximately 6,000 students.

 As a political subdivision of the State of Arizona, Mohave Community College District is subject to the oversight of the District's Governing Board which is comprised of five elected members.
+According to

-According to Arizona Revised Statutes, the Governing Board is charged with managing the business and education needs of the District while the administrative staff of the District remains responsible for the operation and administration of all District activities.
+Arizona Revised Statutes, the Governing Board is charged with managing the business and education needs of the District while the administrative staff of the District remains responsible for the operation and administration of all District activities.
 Although the District shares the same geographic boundaries with Mohave County, financial accountability over all activities related to public community college education in Mohave County is exercised solely by the District.

-The District is accredited by the Higher Learning Commission and most recently completed a visit for full accreditation for a further ten years beginning with the 2012-13 academic year.
+The District is accredited by the Higher Learning Commission and most recently completed a visit for a mid-cycle review in February, 2016.
 The District has met or exceeded the expectations of the Higher Learning Commission and is recommended for reaccreditation through 2022.